Recteq X-Fire Pro 825 review: a smart grill that pulls double duty

 FAQ

-How much pellet capacity does the X-Fire Pro have?
+How many pellet hoppers does the X‑Fire Pro have and what is their capacity?

 More in the feed